przmktrc/cipher/README.md

 A simple ciphering program. **Supports Unicode characters**

+## antext
+`antext` is a simple command-line tool for analyzing text line-by-line char-by-char.

 ## Ciphers
 ### Morse code
 Used by adding `--from-morse` or `--to-morse` option. \